High-order Regularity Theory for High-contrast Elliptic Homogenization: High-order regularity theory in high contrast

 after which, the claim follows by Step 2.1.
 For the last term on the right-hand side of \eqref{step24triineq}, we apply the triangle inequality to achieve that

-as now $j<n$.
-For both terms on the right-hand side, the Poincaré inequality and Step 2.1 yield the desired upper bound.
-Furthermore, by utilizing (i)$_{k-1}$, we can argue as before that the norms within the last summation of \eqref{step24triineq} are small and regular enough.
+as now $j\leq n$.
+For the first term on the right-hand side, the Poincaré inequality and Step 2.1 again yield the desired upper bound.
+For the second term, it suffices to apply the triangle inequality and the harmonic approximation estimate.
+Furthermore, utilizing (i)$_{k-1}$, we can argue as before that the norms within the last summation of \eqref{step24triineq} are small and regular enough.
 Consequently, we can now conclude that

 \emph{Step 2.5.
 Conclusion.} After all of the previous substeps, we finally have the desired estimate for the expression on the left-hand side below.
 Namely, we have shown that the following bound can be estimated for some constant $C(d,k,s,\gamma)<\infty$ after taking the limit $v_m\to u$ as $m\to\infty$ that